guigolab/sqtlseeker2-nf/README.md

 A pipeline for splicing quantitative trait loci (sQTL) mapping written in the Nextflow DSL.

-The pipeline performs the following analyses steps:
+The pipeline performs the following analysis steps:

 * Index the genotype file
 * Preprocess the transcript expression data